-GEO's board of directors is currently comprised of eleven (11) members.
+GEO's Board of Directors is currently comprised of ten (10) members.
 Nine directors are nominated for election at our annual meeting, including seven independent directors, our Executive Chairman and our Chief Executive Officer.
 All of the nominees are presently directors of GEO.
-Except for Messrs.
-Bartzokis, Brewer, Mayotte and Shapiro, who were appointed to GEO's board of directors subsequent to GEO's 2021 annual meeting, all nominees were elected by the shareholders at GEO's 2021 annual meeting.
+Except for Ms. Koren, who was appointed to GEO's board of directors subsequent to GEO's 2022 annual meeting, all nominees were elected by the shareholders at GEO's 2022 annual meeting.
 Each director is elected to serve a one-year term, with all directors subject to annual election.
-Richard H. Glanton, who has served on the Board since 1998 and as GEO's Lead Independent Director since January 1, 2011, and Christopher C. Wheeler, who has served on the Board since 2010, are not standing for re-election.
-Accordingly, they are not included as nominees for election at the annual meeting.
-The Board thanks Mr. Glanton and Mr. Wheeler for their years of service to The GEO Group, Inc. and substantial contributions to the Board and our shareholders.
+Anne N. Foreman, who has served on the Board since 2002 is not standing for re-election.
+Accordingly, she is not included as a nominee for election at the annual meeting.
+The Board thanks Ms. Foreman for her years of service to The GEO Group, Inc. and substantial contributions to the Board and our shareholders.
 Effective as of the annual meeting, our authorized number of directors will be reduced to nine.